 I would say the opposite, if I thought that people were apathetic and did not care about others then I would hang up my camera and retire to a little island and let the world go fuck itself.
-But I keep going and will keep going knowing that people can care, can make changes and things do change.
-One may argue that things seems worse now than ever, with wars being fought in the name of democracy, whilst people in other far-away lands are still ceremonially screwed over and democracy-driven-campaigns do not seem to apply to them, like in Tibet and Burma.
-But times are a changing and beyond the blue horizon, wait a beautiful day, as the songs go.
+But I keep going and will keep going knowing that people can care, can make changes and that things do change.
+Things may seem worse now than ever, with wars being fought in the name of democracy, whilst people in other faraway lands are still ceremonially screwed over and democracy-drivencampaigns do not seem to apply to them, like in Tibet and Burma, but times are a changing and beyond the blue horizon, wait a beautiful day, as the songs go.
 I think when I'm done and too old to run around in Mugabe lands things will have altered and I'll be smiling.